My Cookie Journey

 Adding the vanilla extract and the egg one at a time to the butter-sugar mixture.

-4. Now, add the vanilla extract and one of the eggs.
+Step 12: Now, add the vanilla extract and one of the eggs.
 Mix well before adding the second egg.
-Scrape down the sides and across the bottom of the bowl, then mix for another second or two.
+Scrape down the bowl, then mix briefly to combine.

 All ingredients for the cookie dough is mixed together and before the fixings are added.